ballerina-platform/module-ballerinax-aws.dynamodb/README.md

 1. **Create an AWS Account**: If you don't already have an AWS account, you need to create one from [AWS Management Console](https://aws.amazon.com/).

-2. **Create an IAM User**: Create a user in IAM console and set up and necessary permissions and attach policies.
+2. **Create an IAM User**: Create a user in IAM console, add necessary permissions and attach policies.

 3. **Get Access Key ID and Secret Access Key**: Get the Access Key ID and Secret Access Key once the user is created.